Blog | Personal Finance

 Those in the B and I Quadrants, however, have nearly unlimited means to reduce their tax burden thanks to the IRS codes.
 In fact, the IRS codes are written to incentivize B and I Quadrant activity.
 The government knows that the best way to get people to do something is through their pocket book.

-As my friend and Rich Dad Tax Advisor Tom Wheelwright says, the most patriotic thing you can do is not pay your taxes!
+As Rich Dad Tax Advisor Tom Wheelwright says, the most patriotic thing you can do is not pay your taxes!

 Move quadrants to pay less in taxes